Read President Trump's Remarks Condemning White Supremacists

 We are a nation founded on the truth, that all of us are created equal.
 We are equal in the eyes of our creator, we are equal under the law and we are equal under our Constitution.

 Those who spread violence in the name of bigotry strike at the very core of America.
-Two days ago, a young American woman, heather Heyer, was tragically killed.
+Two days ago, a young American woman, Heather Heyer, was tragically killed.
 Her death fills us with grief and we send her family our thoughts, our prayers and our love.
 We also mourn the two Virginia state troopers who died in service to their community, their commonwealth and their country.

-Troopers jay Cullen and Burke bates exemplify the very best of America, and our hearts go out to their family, their friends and every member of American law enforcement.
+Troopers Jay Cullen and Berke Bates exemplify the very best of America, and our hearts go out to their family, their friends and every member of American law enforcement.
 These three fallen Americans embody the goodness and decency of our nation.

 In times such as these America has always shown its true character, responding to hate with love, division with unity and violence with an unwavering resolve for justice.